 Packages will particularly mention that the use of the product is not recommended for young people and non-smokers and show alerts for the following risk groups: pregnant women, lactating women and individuals with a disease of the lungs, cancer or heart disease.
 It will also bear the warning: “This product contains the highly addictive substance nicotine.
-The use is not recommended it for non-smokers.”
+Use is not recommended to non-smokers.”

 November 20, 2016 is the deadline for selling products without mandatory warnings.
 Beyond this date, non-compliant products will have to be removed.